Balancer Set to Refund Investors After Recovering Funds From $128M Exploit

 This comes after the attacker started moving the stolen funds.
 Recently, the exploiter transferred 6,999 ETH to a new wallet.
 This simply means that the entity was ready to cash out through laundering routes.

-How the Claims Process Will Work
+How Would the Claims Process Work?

 A claim interface is planned to be launched by the team that would work similarly to a withdrawal portal.
 The affected users would connect the wallet that held BPT at the snapshot block and verify their token balance.
 They would then sign a short legal waiver acknowledging the settlement terms and releasing Balancer from further liability.